 Go to Filter > Sharpen.
 You will see an array of sharpening options.
 It’s best to select Smart Sharpen.

 You can also play around with the other Sharpen options.
-Not that sharpening an image with the sharpen filter creates high contrast.
+Not that sharpening an image with the sharpening filter creates high contrast.
 You can also use the Sharpen tool to sharpen selected areas in the image.

 If you want to know how to make a picture less pixelated, you can save it as a vector graphic.
 However, this works only for logos, graphics, and other such types of images.
 Saving a raster photo as a vector photo won’t work in the way you’d expect it to.